Latin America

 Two deadly bomb attacks rock Colombia

-There are at least 18 dead and 65 injured, and President Gustavo Petro points to the main FARC dissidence.
+There are at least 19 dead and seventy wounded, and President Petro points to the main dissident group of the FARC.

 Security forces and forensic teams are working after a vehicle explosion near a Colombian Aerospace Force base.
 Authorities say the attacks were attributed to FARC dissident groups, causing multiple casualties in Cali, Colombia.